Understanding Common Claim Denial Reasons

 Insufficient Documentation or Proof

 Missing police reports, lack of accident scene photographs, incomplete medical records, absence of repair estimates, or failure to report the accident within the required timeframe all undermine your ability to prove damages and liability.
+Incomplete documentation is one of the leading causes of initial claim rejection — and it remains the single most preventable denial trigger.

 Policies enforce strict reporting timelines that vary by state and coverage type; delays lead to automatic rejection.
 Most policies require notification within 24 to 48 hours of an accident.
 Be mindful of your state's statute of limitations for filing a claim to avoid losing your right to recover entirely.